• Product Introduction

 Overview

-Traditional blog setup methods usually rely on self-built servers, virtual hosts, or traditional CMS (such as WordPress), requiring users to manually perform environment deployment, database configuration, and security maintenance, with a relatively high operational threshold and significant post-maintenance costs.
-EdgeOne, based on edge computing and static site technology, combined with Pages blog Template, delivers an innovative website creation experience for users.
+Traditional blog setup methods usually rely on self-built servers, virtual hosts, or traditional CMS (such as WordPress), requiring users to manually perform environment deployment, database configuration, and security maintenance, with a relatively high operational threshold and significant subsequent maintenance costs.
+EdgeOne, based on edge computing and static site technology combined with Pages blog Template, delivers an innovative website creation experience for users.
 With the preset blog framework, you just need to modify text, images, etc., to quickly launch an exclusive personal blog—achieving actual "out-of-the-box, zero-barrier website building."

 Template main features and advantages: